L-js-doctor/personal-website/README.md

 - data and tool documentation
 - publication and portfolio pages
 - local browser tools for adding, searching, deleting, and exporting research records
-- PubMed search/import for literature records via NCBI E-utilities
+- PubMed search/import for literature records via NCBI E-utilities, including result paging and on-demand abstract retrieval
 - literature deep-reading briefs that can be handed to Codex for structured HTML notes
 - a Literature Reading Desk that generates Codex tasks, repository JSON, GitHub Issue drafts, and HTML note skeletons from selected papers
 - repository-backed literature cards, starting with PMID 42193877